 What are the Claims of AOP Manufacturers?

-AOP manufacturers claim that their devices can reduce chlorine use by 30 to 90% or even eliminate it completely.
+AOP manufacturers claim that their devices reduce chlorine use by 30 to 90% or even eliminate it completely.
 They also claim to eliminate chloramines, improve water quality, and destroy harmful organisms like cryptosporidium, giardia, or E. coli.
-However, they note that in the event of a fecal accident, there is no way to determine when the water will be safe again.
+However, manufacturers note that in the event of a fecal accident, there is no way to determine when the water will be safe again.
 They also acknowledge that while there are NSF certification standards for ozone or UV, there are currently no standards for AOP.

 What is the Cost of Residential AOP Devices?